-Maritime operations must comply with a number of regulatory, security, and environmental requirements, including procuring and maintaining permits from federal, state, and regional agencies.
-The Port provides significant technical support to address complex and ever-changing ecological, health, and safety regulations, protocols, and financial requirements, including for the following key functions:
+Maritime businesses operations must comply with manya number of regulatory, security, and environmental requirements, including obtainingprocuring and maintaining permits from federal, state, and regional agencies.
+The Port helps businesses meet these provides significant technical support to address complex and ever-changing ecological, health, and safety regulations, protocols, and financial requirements by offering technical support in areas such as dredging, homeland security, and environmental sustainability. , including for the following key functions: